open-gpdb/gpdb/gpdb-doc/markdown/analytics/pl_container.html.md

 ### <a id="section_d32_nv1_rqb"></a>About PL/Container 3 Beta

+> *Note* PL/Container 3 Beta is deprecated and will be removed in a future Greenplum Database release.

 Greenplum Database 6.5 introduces PL/Container version 3 Beta, which:

 -   Provides support for the new GreenplumR interface.